aws-samples/lambda-refarch-fileprocessing/README.md

 - **SentimentFunctionErrorRateAlarm** - A CloudWatch Alarm that detects when the error rate for **SentimentFunction** is too high and sends notification to the **AlarmTopic**.

+- **ConversionFunctionThrottleRateAlarm** - A CloudWatch Alarm that detects when the throttle rate for **ConversionFunction** is too high and sends notification to the **AlarmTopic**.

+- **SentimentFunctionThrottleRateAlarm** - A CloudWatch Alarm that detects when the throttle rate for **SentimentFunction** is too high and sends notification to the **AlarmTopic**.

+- **ApplicationDashboard** - A CloudWatch Dashboard that presents Lambda function Invocations, Lambda function error and throttle rates, and visible SQS messages.

 ## License